Price comparison from over 24,000 stores worldwide

 The Magic Mouse 2 doesn’t offer anything innovative as far as user input goes.
 Apple offers Force Touch support in El Capitan, and to take advantage of it, you need the new Magic Trackpad 2 or one of the current MacBook Pro models or the MacBook that’s equipped with a Force Touch trackpad.
 (The current MacBook Air doesn’t have a Force Touch trackpad, but don’t be surprised if it’s introduced in a future Air upgrade.)

 Could the Magic Mouse 2 support Force Touch?
 Probably not in its current state.
-I don’t know what it would take to implement force touch sensors underneath the top the Magic Mouse, but I’m sure it’s not a trivial task.
+I don’t know what it would take to implement force touch sensors underneath the top of the Magic Mouse, but I’m sure it’s not a trivial task.

 Apple has a pattern of not implementing new features in older devices in order to get people to adopt the new device.
 The lack of Force Touch in the Magic Mouse 2 could be both a difficult thing to do and a way to get people to switch to a Magic Trackpad 2.
 True, Force Touch isn’t necessary for using your Mac.
 But Apple could, in the future, introduce a vital interface element that requires a trackpad, forcing people to at least introduce a trackpad alongside a mouse and keyboard.
 (Maybe you already do this if you’re a MacBook user.)

 I think we can agree that input devices might be the most personal parts of a personal computer.
-Therefore, opinions about input devices like mice are highly subjective, and my reasons for not liking Apple mice are a matter of taste and how they fit my personal ergonomics and way I use a mouse.
+Therefore, opinions about input devices like mice are highly subjective, and my reasons for not liking Apple mice are a matter of taste and how they fit my personal ergonomics and the way I use a mouse.
 (As a matter of perspective, my favorite mouse is the Logitech Performance MX.)